SevenShepherd/SevenShepherd.github.io/about.markdown

 |:-:|:-:|
 |Optimal Equivalence<br>"Best-Of-Both-Worlds"|[☩ **NET Full Notes**](https://amzn.to/3WLAgbr)<br>[EXB Expansions](https://amzn.to/3vlMXy5)|

-The NET Translator notes lend an extraordinarily unique perspective, namely, the minds of the translators.
-This transcends study bibles on details concerning language and translation decisions.
+The NET Bible, Full Notes Edition lends an extraordinarily unique perspective, namely, the minds of the translators.
+This transcends study bibles on details concerning language and translation decisions. **With the translators' notes**, this is the most accurate version of the Bible on earth bar none.

+> “**The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version.**” &mdash; Dr. Wayne Grudem, Harvard & Cambridge educated Research Professor and member of the Translation Oversight Committee of the ESV

 - <a href="https://amzn.to/3WLAgbr" style="font-style:Italic;font-size:19px;">The NET Bible, Full Notes Edition</a>
     - [25+ of the world’s foremost biblical scholars](https://netbible.com/preface/), with over 60,000 translators’ notes this is the largest set of translators’ notes ever created.